 - Craft Projects or Upholstery: Remember the dense, plain-woven broadcloth that is made from wool?
 Although this used to be the only type of broadcloth available, and therefore used for all kinds of purposes, this is no longer the case.
 These days, the main purpose of this type of broadcloth is for making craftwork, upholstery, or car interiors.

 - Curtains: Cotton broadcloth can be used for aesthetic purposes like curtains.
 Its broad range of colors and patterns makes for different alternatives.
-It is also thick enough to keep the sun out of your home while withstanding its damages.
+It is also thick enough to keep the sun out of your home while withstanding its damage.
 Pair with the right kind of lining for the best results.

 - Casual Wear: Broadcloth is perfect for making casual outfits like informal shirts and breezy skirts.
 Because it drapes around the body, broadcloth fabric is flattering when used in making casual wear.